It’s a splendid day to learn about the many health benefits of oregano.

 The results were traced back to oregano oil having carvacrol.

-19. Oregano May Relieve Menstrual Cramps
+19. Fresh Oregano Leaves May Relieve Menstrual Cramps

 It is well-known that oregano can help women with their menstrual cramp issues.